Modular sugarcane manufacturing · Indonesia

 Six tailwinds converging on local cane.

-Decentralization, AI, and food/energy security are reshaping ag.
-Indonesia is where the small-farm thesis works — a vast, fragmented base of cane farmers, a sugar-deficit market, and an active government bioethanol agenda.
+Decentralization, AI and food/energy security are reshaping ag.
+Indonesia is where the small-farm thesis works — a vast, fragmented base of cane farmers, a sugar-deficit market, and an active government expansion agenda.

 i.